Gender equality - an issue of democracy

-Highlighting the relationship between gender equality and the reduction of hunger and poverty, she added that access by women to land, credit, marketing facilities, appropriate technology and other factors of production is “vital to their prospects of overcoming poverty.”
+Highlighting the relationship between gender equality and the reduction of hunger and poverty, Ms Nykvist said access by women to land, credit, marketing facilities, appropriate technology and other factors of production is “vital to their prospects of overcoming poverty.”

-The Swedish minister pointed out that if girls were given access to the same education as boys this could lead to “higher returns in terms of world food security.”
+The Swedish minister added that if girls were given access to the same education as boys this could lead to “higher returns in terms of world food security.”